js-mickey/Discord-OBS-Bot-Script/readme.md

     - activate (turn on)
     - deactivate (turn off)
     - toggle (switch state)
-- **reset**: If True, the script will toggle the source if the state matches the desired state, then activate / de-activate as intended.
+- **reset**: If True, the script will toggle the source before activation.
+(Adds a slight delay to activation)
-    -(e.g. if you want the command to turn a source on, the Reset command will test to see if it's already on.
-If it's on, it will turn off before activating  again.)

-Creating and inviting a discord bot is outside the scope of this readme.

 ## Disclaimers
 This script is provided completely without license, warranty, or guarantee.
 You are solely responsible for reviewing and understanding any software or code downloaded or run on any machine or service that you control.